neurobagel/bulk_annotations/README.md

 datalad install openneuro --recursive -J 12
 ```

-## listing
+## listing datasets contents

-run `list_openneuro_dependencies.py` and it will
+run `list_openneuro_dependencies.py`
-will create TSV file with basic info for each dataset and its derivatives.
+and it will create TSV file with basic info for each dataset and its derivatives.

-## TODO:
+### TODO:

-- make it able to install datasets or subdatasets (especially `sourcedata/raw`) on the fly
+- make it able to install on the fly datasets or subdatasets
+  (especially `sourcedata/raw` for the openneuro-derivatives)